Trump And Merkel’s Handshake: Social Media Explodes At Oval Office Snub [Video]

 “Do you want to have a handshake?”

-Instead of answering Merkel or giving Merkel a handshake, according to the Hill, Mr. Trump appeared to either intentionally ignore Merkel or not to have heard her request for a handshake.
+Instead of answering Merkel or giving Merkel a handshake, according to The Hill, Mr. Trump appeared to either intentionally ignore Merkel or not to have heard her request for a handshake.
 The publication notes just how much President Trump has made his signature handshake famous, with Mr. Trump often appearing to grab a person’s hand and pull them aggressively into him while shaking a person’s hand.

 Whatever happened between Merkel and Mr. Trump over the handshake, the situation is being called awkward, according to USA Today.

-Not showing an immediate reply to a handshake, especially when Merkel appeared to request a handshake at the White House, as reported by the Express, wasn’t a smooth start to a meeting that was viewed as a test of relations between Trump and the European Union.
+Not showing an immediate reply to a handshake, especially when Merkel appeared to request a handshake at the White House, as reported by Express.co.uk, wasn’t a smooth start to a meeting that was viewed as a test of relations between Trump and the European Union.

-Previously, President Trump made news for a different handshake, as reported by Politico, when Mr. Trump shook hands with Japan’s prime minister for a full 19 seconds, which was notably a very long time to shake hands.
+Previously, President Trump made news for a different handshake, as reported by Politico, when Mr. Trump shook hands with Japan’s prime minister for full 19 seconds, which was notably a very long time to shake hands.
 Therefore, with Mr. Trump appearing to snub Merkel’s handshake opportunity did not get ignored by folks on social media.
 Reactions like the following are being published on social media, with some calling it a “cringeworthy” moment.

 Cons: “